 2. Short-comings are actioned and addressed – provides a constructive process for deciding actions to take to achieve all necessary improvements

-3. Conformance increases – “raises the bar” so you can be more certain that operations and employee performance are meeting the required standards.
+3. Compliance increases – “raises the bar” so you can be more certain that operations and employee performance are meeting the required standards.

 Performing the duties of auditor involves considerable responsibility but should not be difficult to do.
 Training Aspirations assists you to learn how to be carry out audits effectively and how to achieve positive outcomes in this role.
 Our one day training workshop equips you with the skills and tools to be confident with auditing.
 The training teaches you how to use a simple methodology and provides real practice during the training.
 Getting started immediately is easily achieved after this workshop.

-This training is facilitated by our experienced NZTA registered facilitators.
+This training is facilitated by our experienced facilitators.
 We’ve received great feedback about their delivery ….

 “The enthusiasm the tutors brought to the course engendered a positive and questioning atmosphere.
 Excellent course.“

-The Health and Safety at Work Act (HSWA) 2015 comes into force in New Zealand on 4 April 2016.
-The HSWA introduces a positive duty on a “Person Conducting a Business or Undertaking” and of “officers”, to exercise due diligence in meeting health and safety requirements of its workers and others affected by the work.
+The Health and Safety at Work Act (HSWA) 2015 came into force in New Zealand on 4 April 2016.
+The HSWA introduced a positive duty on a “Person Conducting a Business or Undertaking” and of “officers”, to exercise due diligence in meeting health and safety requirements of its workers and others affected by the work.
 There may be convictions for a breach of due diligence.

 Click here to see a summary of the approach to TTM Auditing and training Summary of TTM audit approach and training